 Hopefully, this will bring about a solution and an end to the problem and legal action will not be necessary.
 However, if you are considering legal action, then advice at an early stage is highly recommended in order to improve your chances not only if the matter reaches an employment tribunal but also to negotiate a settlement if you decide that you would rather leave your employment.
 We have extensive experience of dealing with such matters and negotiating compensation.

 I have never had to use a solicitor's services before, I needed to have a redundancy notice reviewed and was unsure where to start.
-I contacted Winston Solicitors via their website, Paul Grindley contacted me later the same day.
-The whole process was very straightforward, everything was very clear and Paul was very helpful.
+I contacted Winston Solicitors via their website, they contacted me later the same day.
+The whole process was very straightforward, everything was very clear and they were very helpful.
 I would definitely use Winston Solicitors again in future.
 Annabel